-- You can use [▼] (m 1⁄4) while shooting a movie to change the flash mode setting. - Movie recording is interrupted for a few seconds at the point where a snapshot is recorded. - Shooting a snapshot during movie recording is not possible while any one of the following BEST SHOT scenes is selected.
+- You can use [▼] ( m 4 ) while shooting a movie to change the flash mode setting. - Movie recording is interrupted for a few seconds at the point where a snapshot is recorded. - Shooting a snapshot during movie recording is not possible when shooting with any of the following. - Premium Auto - Some BEST SHOT scenes